LliliansCalvo/smiFISH_Arthropods/README.md

 --------------------
 Folders description
 --------------------
+/Additional_files/ contains all the additional files used to generate the plots in the publication

 /Neighbours_finding/ contains the R scripts  to find the neighbours and convert neighbours into mRNA content using R

 /Neighbours_finding/Raw_data/ contains the test data to run the tutorial